walkero-gr/AmigaGCConDocker/README.md

 ### Available tags:

+- GCC 6: `os4-gcc6`
-- GCC 8: `os4-gcc8-adtools`
+- GCC 8: `os4-gcc8`
 - GCC 9: `ppc-amigaos-gcc9`
 - GCC 10: `ppc-amigaos-gcc10`
 - GCC 11: `os4-gcc11`

-The gcc11 image supports newlib, clib2 and clib4 and it is the most updated release.
-The rest will be updated as well.
+The docker images with gcc versions 6,8,11 support newlib, clib2 and clib4 and they are the most updated releases.

+The gcc v6 supports SPE CPU's and can be used to optimize code for systems like the A1222.

 All the docker images' tags can be seen at [Docker hub](https://hub.docker.com/repository/docker/walkero/amigagccondocker/tags)